synapsestudios/lively/UPGRADE_GUIDE.md

 ### Rename `methods` to `endpoints`

 The `methods` property of an API Resource was renamed to `endpoints` to reduce confusion with `method`, which is a string containing the HTTP method to be used for the request.
-Update any references to `methods` in your lively config files.
+Update any references to `methods` in your lively config files, as they will be deprecated in v1.0.

 ```js